Your roadmap for re-imagining the enterprise end-user computing environment

 - User Experience with different VDI, vGPU, Hypervisor solutions

-Session Takeaway: Attendees will get an overview of GPU technology partners and the differences between Citrix, Microsoft and VMware graphics solutions.
+Session Takeaway: Get ahead of the curve with your knowledge of graphics for Virtual Desktops and Apps and learn the differences between Citrix, Microsoft and VMware solutions graphics solutions.

-How do you automate the recomposition of thousands of desktops, automatically clean up orphaned desktops, or create a useful inventory of your VDI infrastructure?
+How do you automate the recomposition of thousands of desktops, automatically clean up orphaned desktops, and create a useful inventory of your VDI infrastructure?
+If you are struggling with these issues, then this session (full of techy magic tricks) is for you!
 Horizon View does not have a good reputation when it comes to automation and extensibility.
 There are no official APIs, while the View PowerCli cmdlets haven't changed since their initial release in 2010 and are still lacking features.
 This is especially problematic for large enterprises and cloud providers who use Horizon View as their VDI platform.
-During this demo rich session, we will look under the hood of Horizon View and see how to hack through it to make the admins life easier.
+During this demo rich session, we will be taking a look under the hood of Horizon View to see how to hack through it to make an admin’s life easier.
 WARNING: Some session topics are not supported by VMware.

 - Ways of automating

 Session Takeaway: Learn how to perform magic with automation and save time by moving to the Powershell console, as opposed to the slow View GUI.
 Automating items not supported by VMware.

 Group Policy is used extensively in enterprises both small and large to configure and secure desktops and applications.
 It is generally considered a powerful and reliable tool, (but a little cumbersome at times).
 But what about performance?
 Which CSEs/modules should be avoided?
 How does the number of GPOs affect logon duration?
 Is loopback processing slow?
 Are WMI filters really that bad?
 If you are seeking answers to these and other nagging issues, this session is designed for you.
 You will learn:

 - How to speed up user logons by optimizing Group Policy